-Infertility is a disease of the reproductive system that impairs the ability of a couple to successfully conceive a child and carry that child to term.
+Infertility is a disease of the reproductive system that impairs the ability to conceive a child.
 Infertility may be diagnosed after a couple has been having well-timed, unprotected sexual intercourse for a full year.

 If the woman is over thirty-five, infertility may be diagnosed after six months of well-timed, unprotected sexual intercourse.

 Infertility may also be diagnosed if a woman is under age thirty-five and has suffered multiple miscarriages (also called “recurrent pregnancy loss” or RPL).

 While infertility can be one of the most isolating challenges a couple can face, being infertile is not uncommon.
 In fact, 10-15 percent of couples in the US are infertile.

 Infertility can be caused by one single problem in either partner, or a combination of factors that lead to a couple being unable to conceive – or carry – a pregnancy to term.